ng-Classic/ng-classic/docs/DEVELOPER.md

 `publish_packages_as_artifacts` job and then switching to the "ARTIFACTS" tab.

 #### Archives for each Package
-On the "Artifacts" tab, there is a list of links to compressed archives for Angular packages.
+On the "Artifacts" tab, there is a list of links to compressed archives for Angular Classicpackages.
 The archive names are of the format `<package-name>-pr<pr-number>-<sha>.tgz` (for example `core-pr12345-a1b2c3d.tgz`).